CaptainBertie/DroneGuide/docs/source/Resources.rst

 Youtubers
 ---------
-Below are some good youtubers to follow
+Below are some good youtubers to follow:

 `Drone Mesh <https://www.youtube.com/@DroneMesh>`_